-Manufactured housing will only be permitted that is in compliance with the US Department of Housing and Urban Development Manufactured Housing Construction and Safety Standards.
+Manufactured housing unit will only be permitted if it is in compliance with the US Department of Housing and Urban Development Manufactured Housing Construction and Safety Standards.
 (24 CFR 3280)

 ARTICLE 9 SPECIAL EXCEPTIONS

 Section 901 R.S.A.
 674:33 IV